Minkowski gauges and deviation measures: Preliminaries and some set properties

 If $f$ is a deviation measure, non-negativity tells us that that the deviation can only assume strictly positive values, except when evaluated at constants --- which have no deviation.

 \item ({\sc Translation insensitivity}) $f$ is \defin{translation insensitive} if $f (X + c) = f (X)$ for any $X\in\X$ and $c \in \R$.

-Whenever $f$ is a deviation measure, translation insensitivity ensures that the deviation does not change if a constant ammount is added to a given position.
+Whenever $f$ is a deviation measure, translation insensitivity ensures that the deviation does not change if a constant amount is added to a given position.

 \item ({\sc Monotonicity}) $f$ is \defin{monotone} (w.r.t.\ a given partial order $\preceq$) whenever $ Y \preceq X$ implies $f(Y) \leq f(X)$.
-If $-f$ is monotone, than $f$ is said to be \defin{anti-monotone} (w.r.t.\ $\preceq$).
+If $-f$ is monotone, then $f$ is said to be \defin{anti-monotone} (w.r.t.\ $\preceq$).
 For simplicity, whenever the partial order is not explicitly mentioned, we are assuming that it is the ``almost surely $\leq$'' partial order.

-From a financial perspective, imposing anti-monotonicity on a risk functional $f$ corresponds to the requirement that, if a position yields better results than another in every possible \emph{state of the world}, then the former necessarily has lower risk than the latter.
+From a financial perspective, imposing anti-monotonicity on a risk-functional $f$ corresponds to the requirement that, if a position yields better results than another in every possible \emph{state of the world}, then the former necessarily has lower risk than the latter.

 \item ({\sc Positive homogeneity}) $f$ is \defin{positive homogeneous} if $f(\lambda X) = \lambda f(X)$ for all $X\in\X$ and all $\lambda \geq 0$.